A Farcical Funeral…

-A dream ensemble cast to die for in this, the original comedy film set at the Howell’s family’s patriarch’s funeral, where everything goes awry for more reasons than one…
+A dream British ensemble cast (with a few Americans) to die for in this black comedy.
+This story is the original comedy film set at the Howell family’s patriarch’s funeral, where everything goes awry for more reasons than one.

 Part farce, mostly black comedy, I’d spotted this film in the Netflix list for British comedy films, and had made a mental note to watch it.
 All I knew that it starred the lovely Keeley Hawes, who played Alex Drake in my time travel TV series favourite with Philip Glenister, Ashes to Ashes (2008-10).
 In what could possibly be described as a Richard Curtis dream cast, Hawes acts alongside what seems like a zillion British cast members including Hawes’ real life husband, actor Matthew MacFadyen.
 Support also comes from Ewen Bremner, Kris Marshall and Rupert Graves.
 And that’s just some of the Brits.
 Add two Americans Peter Dinklage and Alan Tudyk – leading to the first surprising revelation of this film as Tudyk adopts a perfectly convincing English accent – and that just a fraction of this ensemble.